 Judy offers more advice to today’s young lawyers and discusses her approach to voir dire in medical malpractice cases.
 Read the full Law.com article here.

-Learn more about New York personal injury and medical malpractice attorney, Judith Livingston here.
+Learn more about New York personal injury and medical malpractice attorney, Judith A. Livingston here.